Beatrice Wellington

+Early life

-Beatrice Gonzales was a Quaker who was born 15 June 1907 in Canada.
+Beatrice Gonzales was a Quaker who was born on 15 June 1907 in Canada.
 Her father abandoned the family when she was young and her stepfather, George Wellington, insisted over her objections that Beatrice adopt his last name.
 When she applied for her first Canadian passport to travel abroad he made sure her last name was listed as Wellington, something she resented for many years.
 Before she died, while teaching in Edmonton, Alberta, she changed her name back to Gonzales.
 Wellington enrolled at the University of British Columbia at the age of 17, and was a 1927 graduate in English and History.
-She immediately took a job teaching Port Gray Junior High School (1928–1931) and then high school in Chilliwack (1931–1936).
+She took a job teaching at Point Grey Junior High School (1928–1931) and then high school in Chilliwack (1931–1936).

+Czechoslovakia

+The accession to power of Adolf Hitler and the Nazi party in Germany in 1933 began the flight of refugees, mostly communists, Social Democrats, and Jews to Czechoslovakia.
+The flow of refugees increased after the Munich Agreement which ceded to Germany the region of Czechoslovakia known as the Sudetenland, Kristalnacht, the anti-Jewish riots in Germany on 9–10 November 1938, stimulated the flight of Jewish refugees.

+In November 1938, the number of registered refugees in Czechoslovakia was 92,000.
+An additional 150,000, mostly Jews, were unregistered, fearing that registering and identification would make them targets in a country increasingly under Nazi control.